 Newfane in Windham County, Vermont — The American Northeast (New England)

 Location.
-42° 59.16′ N, 72° 39.304′ W. Marker is in Newfane, Vermont, in Windham County.
-Marker is on Vermont Route 30 0.1 miles north of Church Street, on the right when traveling north.
+42° 59.179′ N, 72° 39.313′ W. Marker is in Newfane, Vermont, in Windham County.
+Marker is at the intersection of Vermont Route 30 and Jail Street, on the right when traveling south on State Route 30.
 Touch for map.
-Marker is in this post office area: Newfane VT 05345, United States of America.
+Marker is at or near this postal address: 597 VT Route 30, Newfane VT 05345, United States of America.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on October 9, 2009, by Michael Herrick of Southbury, Connecticut.
-This page has been viewed 896 times since then and 40 times this year.
-Photos: 1, 2, 3. submitted on October 9, 2009, by Michael Herrick of Southbury, Connecticut. • Bill Pfingsten was the editor who published this page.
+This page was last revised on November 6, 2017.
+This page originally submitted on October 24, 2017, by Dennis Gilkenson of Saxtons River, Vermont.
+This page has been viewed 56 times since then.
+Photos: 1, 2, 3, 4. submitted on October 24, 2017, by Dennis Gilkenson of Saxtons River, Vermont. • Bill Pfingsten was the editor who published this page.